 Follow the uncomfortable rule

 Remember that sharing space stretches your comfort zone in all sorts of ways.
-If you're an introvert, having a roomie might feel a little draining at first.
+If you’re an introvert, having a roomie might feel a little draining at first.
 On the other hand, if you’re an extrovert, you might secretly want your roommate to become a close friend, in which case it’s important to discuss your expectations.
-According to Cohen, differences don't need to turn into conflicts, especially when addressed early on.
+Having discussions early on can prevent differences from becoming bigger problems, says Kelvas.

 How to have the privacy talk

-One tip: Do some preemptive planning, recommends Cohen.
+One tip: Do some preemptive planning, recommends Prichard.
 You might consider reviewing this checklist.

 - How often can you and your roommate have guests over?